cbumgard/node-mongo-join/README.md

         employees.find({}, function(err, cursor) {
           var join = new Join(client).on({
             field: 'employer', // <- field in employee doc
-            to: '_id',         // <- field in employer doc
+            to: '_id',         // <- field in employer doc. treated as ObjectID automatically.
             from: 'employers'  // <- collection name for employer doc }).on({
             field: 'contactEmail', // <- field in employee doc